 We often desire to serve the poor, sick, disabled, and dying, but unless we realize that God’s blessings come to us from those we want to serve, we’ll soon get “burned out.”
 Ministry is primarily about receiving God’s blessing from those to whom we minister.
 This blessing is a glimpse of the face of God – we can see the face of Jesus in those who need our care.
 Indeed, the mystery of Christian service is that the needy show us Jesus and give us life.
 It is sometimes those that the world has no use for, such as a profoundly disabled person, who become the bearers of a profound grace in God’s presence.
 In their “emptiness” can be perceived the fullness of divine love which attracts us to the mystical life – life in communion with God.
 Those who serve Jesus in the poor and needy will be fed by him whom they serve, and those they serve may become their spiritual guides.

 Travelling alone can work against spiritual life – there are too many distractions and temptation to keeping our hearts and minds focused on God.
 Jesus doesn’t want us to travel alone – rather he sends us out two by two for spiritual support and companionship.
 Jesus says: “Where two or three are gathered in my name, I am in their midst.”
 Together with another person we are protected against the seductive powers surrounding us and can be “cunning as snakes and innocent as doves.”
 Together we can also reveal something of God that none of us is able to reveal on our own.

-Reference: The above series of reflections is based on Henri Nouwen’s book, Here and Now, Living in the Spirit (London: Darton, Longman and Todd Ltd, 1994), 63-72.
+Reference: The above series of reflections on aspects of spiritual life is based on Henri Nouwen’s book, Here and Now, Living in the Spirit (London: Darton, Longman and Todd Ltd, 1994), 63-72.